Combat diver in full gear on a boat at the water's edge, ready for cold water maritime training.

 Cold water is a performance variable.
 It is not a discomfort to be endured, a test of mental toughness to be gritted through, or a circumstance that well-conditioned athletes simply tolerate.
-It is a specific physiological stressor that impairs muscular force production, fine motor control, cognitive function, and aerobic performance in measurable ways, and it does so on a predictable timeline from the moment of immersion.
+Cold water stress is a specific physiological stressor that impairs muscular force production, fine motor control, cognitive function, and aerobic performance in measurable ways, and in maritime training it does so on a predictable timeline from the moment of immersion, one that decades of cold water immersion research have mapped in detail.

 Maritime operators who understand the physiology of cold and water stress can manage their performance through exposure in ways that operators who treat it as purely a mental challenge cannot.
 This isn't about softness.
 It's about accuracy.
 Accurate understanding of what cold water does to the body, how the body adapts to it, and how training and preparation can mitigate its performance costs is a tactical performance advantage, and it's the kind of environmental specificity that CF-ONE maritime operator programs build into preparation from the start.